 An early use of the paradoxical type of therapeutic intervention was manifest in a famous case described by the psychoanalyst August Aichhorn.
 A 17-year-old delinquent boy had been in Aichhorn's institution for several months and no one had been able to develop a treatment relationship with him.
 Aichhorn thereupon induced the boy to run away on the supposition that he would find that the outside was no better than the inside of the institution.
-Although he became worried at first when the boy did not return after a week, ten days later he appeared and a positive alliance developed.3
+Although he became worried at first when the boy did not return after a week, ten days later he appeared and a positive alliance developed.
+3

 The more recent interest of family therapists in the use of therapeutic paradox can be traced to the work of Bateson and other members of the so-called Palo Alto group on the double bind theory of schizophrenia.4 These workers described a confusion in hierarchical levels -on the basis of Russell's theory of Logical Types -that was observed in families of schizophrenic patients.
 According to the double bind theory, a schizophrenic son or daughter was continually exposed to double binds from parents, such as verbal encouragement to express feelings together with nonverbal prohibition against such expression.
 Because of the apparent pervasiveness of this type of family interaction, the Palo Alto group recommended the use of what they called "therapeutic double binds" to reverse such patterns.
-This therapeutic tactic was later extended to other types of illness and referred to by Haley as paradoxical. $\frac{5}{2}$

-Similar approaches of other therapists with both individuals and families, notably those of Milton Erickson, were also studied and adopted.
-The naming of a specific therapeutic technique with the word "paradox" seems to have originated with the existentialist therapist Frankl in his term "paradoxical intention."6 As an intervention appropriate to family therapy, the paradoxical technique was further developed by Mara Selvini-Palazzoli and her Milan group.7 Many other family therapists, including Haley, Watzla- wick, Weakland, Fisch, Papp, Weeks, EAbate, Madanes, and Rohrbaugh, have written about varying forms of paradoxical interventions.8
+This therapeutic tactic was later extended to other types of illness and referred to by Haley as paradoxical.5 with the word "paradox" seems to have originated with the existentialist therapist Frankl in his term "paradoxical intention."
+As an intervention appropriate to family therapy, the paradoxical technique was further developed by Mara Selvini-Palazzoli and her Milan group.
+Many other family therapists, including Haley, Watzla- wick, Weakland, Fisch, Papp, Weeks, EAbate, Madanes, and Rohrbaugh, have written about varying forms of paradoxical interventions.